-- o Discuss integrative health practices such as massage or acupuncture. - Facilitate access to group or peer support activities, if available. - Prescribe opioids in-line with the Washington State Agency Medical Directors Group Guideline on Prescribing Opioids for Pain and the Centers for Disease Control and Prevention Guidelines on Prescribing Opioids for Chronic Pain recommendations (e.g., against opioids for chronic pain as a first-line or routine therapy). - Use non-steroidal anti inflammatory drugs or acetaminophen as a first-line treatment rather than opioids. - Use heat and ice to address pain. - Supported Self-Management - Discuss functional goals of care with the patient and establish goals for addressing chronic pain. - Discuss and address barriers to achieving patient goals. - o Work with patients to understand complex pain management, using Appendix E. - o Ensure the patient understands: - Process of chronic pain acceptance. - Using mind and emotions to manage pain and restore quality of life (e.g., mindfulness meditation) - Engaging in physical activities that reduce pain and increase quality of life (e.g., aerobic, stretching, strengthening activities) - Use of emotions, thoughts and physical activities in combination to manage pain and enhance your quality of life (e.g., scheduling pleasant events) - Safe and effective use of analgesics (e.g., topical analgesics, balms, etc.) - Recovery (e.g., goal setting)
+- Discuss with the patient goals for resuming important life activities affected by pain -and help the patient set goals for resuming these activities and for managing pain. - Discuss, address barriers to, and assets for achieving patient goals. - Work with patients to understand how resuming life activities can help control pain and improve quality of life, using Appendix F. - Explicitly recognize and support positive actions patients are already taking to control pain and to resume important life activities. - Ensure the patient understands: - Process of chronic pain acceptance. - Using mind and emotions to manage pain and restore quality of life (e.g., mindfulness meditation) - Engaging in physical activities that reduce pain and increase quality of life (e.g., aerobic, stretching, strengthening activities) - Use of emotions, thoughts and physical activities in combination to manage pain and enhance your quality of life (e.g., scheduling pleasant events) - Safe and effective use of analgesics (e.g., topical analgesics, balms, etc.) - Recovery (e.g., goal setting)